Rutgers University: Alumni

 Milton Friedman received his B.A. from Rutgers-New Brunswick in 1932.

-James Gandolfini, star of HBO's The Sopranos received his B.A. from Rutgers-New Brunswick in 1983.
+James Gandolfini, star of HBO's The Sopranos, received his B.A. from Rutgers-New Brunswick in 1983.

 Senator Elizabeth Warren received her JD from Rutgers Law School in 1976.

-U.S. Supreme Court Justice Ruth Bader Ginsburg served as a law professor at Rutgers Law School from 1963-1972.
+U.S. Supreme Court Justice Ruth Bader Ginsburg served as a law professor at Rutgers Law School from 1963 to 1972.

 At Queen's College's first commencement in 1774, one graduate, Matthew Leydt, received his baccalaureate degree in a brief ceremony.

 Rutgers alumni have been influential in many fields.
 Singer, athlete, attorney, and Civil Rights Movement activist Paul Robeson graduated in 1919 and is the namesake of the Paul Robeson Cultural Center on the Busch Campus, the Paul Robeson Library on the Camden Campus, and the Campus Center on the Newark Campus.
 Among the first students enrolled at Rutgers (when it was Queen's College), Simeon De Witt (A.B.
-1776) became the Surveyor-General for the Continental Army (1776–1783) during the American Revolution and classmate James Schureman (A.B.
+1776) became the surveyor-general for the Continental Army (1776–1783) during the American Revolution and classmate James Schureman (A.B.
 1775), served in the Continental Congress and as a United States senator.
 Two alumni have been awarded Nobel prizes — Milton Friedman (A.B.
 1932) in economics, and Selman A. Waksman (B.Sc.
 1915, M.Sc.1916) in Medicine.
 Poet Robert Pinsky (B.A.
 1962) was appointed the nation's poet laureate and novelist Junot Díaz (B.A.
-1992) awarded the Pulitzer Prize for Fiction in 2008.
+1992) was awarded the Pulitzer Prize for Fiction in 2008.